lwq1023999/Comparison-of-Clustering-Methods/README.md

 These algorithms are applied to multiple datasets, including synthetic data, Spotify audio features, and the MNIST handwritten digit dataset.
 The objective is to analyse how clustering algorithms perform under varying conditions such as high dimensionality, noise, and overlapping cluster structures.

-The study also examines the role of **dimensionality reduction techniques**, particularly Principal Component Analysis (PCA), in improving clustering performance for high-dimensional data.
-A variety of **internal and external evaluation metrics** are used to assess the quality and effectiveness of the clustering results.
+The study also examines the role of dimensionality reduction techniques, particularly Principal Component Analysis (PCA), in improving clustering performance for high-dimensional data.
+A variety of internal and external evaluation metrics are used to assess the quality and effectiveness of the clustering results.

 The overall goal of this dissertation is to provide a systematic comparison of clustering techniques and highlight the strengths and limitations of each approach when applied to datasets with different characteristics.